k8snetworkplumbingwg/multus-cni/README.md

     }]
 }
 ```
 2. Restart kubelet service
 ```
 # systemctl restart kubelet
 ```

-### Configuring Pod to use the CRD/TPR network objects
+### Configuring Pod to use the TPR Network objects

-1. Save the following YAML to pod-multi-network.yaml.
-In this case flannel-conf network object acts as the primary network.
+1. Save the below following YAML to pod-multi-network.yaml.
+In this case flannel-conf network object act as the primary network.
 ```
 # cat pod-multi-network.yaml
 apiVersion: v1